melihdilbaz/Spending-of-a-Turkish-Student/README.md

 # Spending-of-a-Turkish-Student

 I decided to choose a claim as the following (notice that I study and live in Turkey):
-**In the high inflation environment, as a student, my spending habits shifted away from discretionary purchases.**
+**In the high inflation environment, as a student, the shift in my spending habits is not from discretionary purchases.**

 ## Project Workflow